 TGax editor: change the first paragraph in 27.15.2 as follows:

 An HE STA that transmits non-HT, HT, or VHT PPDUs shall follow the rules defined in 10.7 (Multirate support).
-An HE STA may transmit an HE SU PPDU to a peer HE STA.
+An HE STA may transmit an HE SU PPDU to a peer HE STA if the the HE SU PPDU doesn’t carry a Control frame that is not solicited by other frame. (#15915)

 TGax editor: change the last three paragraphs in 27.15.2 as follows: